Contents

 You should look for a Procure to Pay technology provider who can provide a consumer-like shopping experience.

-4. The Scope Of Procurement Transformation
+What Is The Scope Of Procurement Transformation?

-It is important for two reasons
+It is important for two reasons.

-The scope should answer these questions
+The scope should answer these questions.

 • What will you do as part of procurement transformation?